mltheory/CS7545/README.md

 * 40% - *Final Exam*
 * 10% - *Participation*

-**Note**: The final exam will be held on Friday, December 7, from 2:40-5:30pm.
+**Note**: The final exam will be held on Wednesday, December 11, from 2:40-5:30pm.

 ### References: